 Tip 1 – Tune up your heating system

 Consult a professional technician to inspect your heat pump or furnace to make sure your system is clean and in good condition.
 This type of inspection also measures for carbon monoxide and leakage.
-If you air conditioner is not running properly, it could cost you a lot more money in electricity.
+If your air conditioner is not running properly, it could cost you a lot more money in electricity.
 If you need a new air conditioner, BPUB provides rebates for qualifying new HVAC installations.

 Tip 2 – Reverse your ceiling fans